CONTACT INFORMATION

 PROCESS FOR THE SPAY AND NEUTER IN BARANGAY BASED

-1. Check the Facebook page of the Quezon City Veterinary Department for the spay and neuter schedule.
-Download and fill out the registration form downloadable in the Facebook Page.
+1. Check the Facebook Page of Quezon City Veterinary Department for the spay and neuter schedule.
+Download and fill out the downloadable registration form in the Official Facebook Page of Quezon City Veterinary Department.

 This service is for the adoption of rescued and surrendered tamed animal (dog and cat) which were not redeemed within 3 days.

-1. 1 Valid ID which indicates that you are a resident of Quezon City (preferably QCitizen ID)
+1. 1 Valid ID which indicates that you are a resident of Quezon City (Preferably QC ID)

-1. Check the Facebook page of the Animal Care and Adoption Center for registration of adoption.
+1. Check the Official Facebook page of the Animal Care and Adoption Center for registration of adoption.

-5. Pay for the amount of 500 per animal in City Treasurer’s Office.
+6. Pay for the amount of PHP 500 per animal in City Treasurer’s Office.

 3. 1 Picture of the pet